New True-Crime Series “Someone They Knew…With Tamron Hall”

-Court TV is available on cable, over-the-air, over-the-top and on cable.
-Court TV is also live-streamed on CourtTV.com, YouTube TV, Pluto TV, SiriusXM, as well as the Court TV app for Roku®, Apple TV, Amazon Fire TV, and Android and Apple devices.
+Court TV is available on cable, over-the-air and over-the-top.
+Court TV is also live streamed on CourtTV.com, YouTube TV, Pluto TV, SiriusXM, as well as the Court TV app for Roku®, Apple TV, Amazon Fire TV and Android and Apple devices.
+All feature robust and exclusive content from the massive Court TV library, including the nation’s most compelling, high-profile cases over the past 30 years available on demand.
 Court TV is part of The E.W.
 Scripps Company (NASDAQ: SSP).